FACTS & FIGURES

 Allowed

-Italian citizenship is regulated by Law no. 91 of 1992, recently amended by the Security and Immigration decree n.
-113 - also named “Salvini decree” - in force since October 4, 2018.
+Italian citizenship is primarily regulated by Law no. 91 of 1992, which was amended by Decree no. 113, commonly referred to as the "Salvini Decree," in effect since October 4, 2018.

-Italian citizenship is acquired at birth, based upon the principle of “jure sanguinis” (by right of blood).
-Therefore, a child who is born to an Italian father or mother, is an Italian citizen, no matter where the child is born.
+1. Ancestry (ius sanguinis): Italian citizenship is acquired at birth, based upon the principle of “jure sanguinis” (by right of blood).
+Therefore, a child born to an Italian parent, is an Italian citizen, regardless of the place of birth.

-Spouses of Italian citizens may also acquire Italian citizenship through marriage or same-sex civil union.
+2. Marriage or civil union (Same-Sex): Spouses of Italian citizens, including those in same-sex civil unions, may acquire Italian citizenship through marriage or civil union.

-Citizenship by residency (naturalisation) is not easily obtained, as it is granted at the discretion of the public administration after showing evidence of ten years of legal residence in the country; knowledge of Italian language; and proof of sufficient income produced in Italy.
+3. Naturalisation (by residency): Obtaining citizenship by residency (naturalization) is more challenging as it is granted at the discretion of the public authorities.
+Applicants must show the proof of having lived legally in Italy for at least ten years; demonstrate proficiency in the Italian language and provide proof of sufficient income produced in Italy.

 Contributors